-The National Curriculum, EYFS Framework and the end of KS1 framework are all followed carefully and are regularly referred to when planning for mathematics.
-This is reinforced by the progression grids which map out what areas should be taught in each term, in each year group.
+We plan our mathematics curriculum using The National Curriculum and the EYFS Framework.
+Progression grids have been carefully mapped out to show which areas should be taught in each term, in each year group.
 The progression statements outline how each skill is developed though EYFS and KS1, which allows teachers to recap and make links to previous learning.
-A report on mathematics across the school is written termly by the Subject Leader to monitor progress and review how the subject is being delivered.
-The SLT and the Maths Subject Leaders regularly review the approaches we are using to teach maths and use feedback from observations, work scrutinies and pupil voice to create action plans.
-Teachers and often TAs are provided with training when new approaches are brought into school, e.g. use of CPA.
+A report on mathematics across the school is written termly by the subject leaders to monitor progress and mathematics observations review how the subject is being delivered.
+Maths Subject Leaders regularly review the approaches we are using to teach maths and we use feedback from observations, book looks and pupil voice to create action plans.
+Teachers are provided with training when new approaches are brought into school, e.g. use of CPA.
 In EYFS children are given opportunities to develop basic maths skills through continuous provision which is carefully planned for and set up by the teachers.
 They are also taught in groups by the class teacher.
 The children in EYFS also develop their maths skills through Big Maths, which involves teaching maths in a fun, engaging and lively way.
 The progression grid below details when each skill is taught and built on.
-Within KS1 maths is taught as discrete lessons throughout the week however maths skills are revisited and consolidated throughout the year in many ways such as mental maths sessions, maths challenges set at the start of the day, within a forest school/PE session and during filler activities such as chanting in multiples of 10 as the children walk to assembly.
+Within KS1 maths is taught as discrete lessons throughout the week, however maths skills are revisited and consolidated throughout the year in many ways such as mental maths sessions, maths challenges set at the start of the day, within a forest school/PE session and during filler activities such as chanting in multiples of 10 as the children walk to assembly.
+Opportunities for retrieval are carefully planned for and in year one and year two, we use Flashback 4 questions from White Rose, to continually reinforce different areas of mathematics.